Shiitake has an intense savory taste and a meaty texture. It’s a versatile fungus that’s excellent in stir-fries, soups, grilled, or fried.

 What Is Shiitake

 Shiitake (Lentinula edodes) is a brown-capped mushroom rich in nutrients and fiber.
-It’s meaty and savory and can hold up on its own or be a supporter of other ingredients.
 It’s a versatile mushroom that’s excellent for stir-frying, simmering, and deep-frying.
-You can use it in Asian cuisine, pasta dishes, sauces, oven roasts, and more.
+You can use it in Asian cuisine, pasta dishes, sauces, oven roasts, etc.

 How To Use

-Shiitake mushrooms never come in contact with dirt as most are grown on hardwood trees, but you can gently wipe them with a damp cloth or paper towel before use.
+Shiitake mushrooms never come in contact with dirt as most are grown on hardwood trees, but you can gently wipe them with a damp cloth or paper towel before use or give them a swish in water.
 While shiitake allergies are rare, some may develop a skin rash called shiitake dermatitis from eating or handling raw mushrooms.
 To avoid triggering an allergic reaction, consume them cooked.

 Use a knife to cut off the stem.
-The stems are too fibrous to eat on their own, but you can eat them in Kakiage Tempura.
+The tough stems are fibrous, but you can eat them in Kakiage Tempura.

 Recipes Using Shiitake Mushrooms